manuelbl/JavaDoesUSB/test-devices/loopback-stm32/README.md

 A MacBook with macOS usually puts the device into suspend mode about 1 minuate after is has gone to sleep if it is not connected to a power supply.
 The device will wake up when the MacBook is woken up.

-On Windows, the device is put to sleep immediately when the Windows computer is put to sleep.
+On Windows and Linux, the device is put to sleep immediately when the computer is put to sleep or suspended.

 ## Building the firmware